Easy-Peasy Pizza Dough

 Directions

-Add olive oil and warm water.
-Whether you’re using your mixer or not, stir with a wooden spoon to combine—there won’t be enough for the bread hook to mix yet.
+You don’t need to proof or bloom your yeast with this pizza dough.
+Whether or not you’re using your mixer, stir with a wooden spoon or rubber spatula to combine; if you’re using a stand mixer, there won’t be enough for the bread hook to mix yet.

-Lightly dust your hands with flour and form your pizza dough into a round ball—again, knead or mix it as little as possible—and transfer to your olive oil-brushed bowl.
-Roll the dough around in until it’s coated in olive oil.
+Transfer the dough to your olive oil-brushed bowl.
+Roll the dough around in the bowl until it’s coated in olive oil.
 Cover the bowl tightly with plastic wrap and place it in a warm place.

 Allow dough to rise until doubled in size; about 30 minutes.